GPR Software

-GPR Process: This is the workhorse for GPR processing that make the amplitude maps.
+This is a workhorse for GPR processing that makes amplitude maps.

 It must use reflection profiles that are in .dzt format (GSSI).
 We now have the ability to convert Mala, Sensors and Software and soon IDS profiles to .dzt format within the GPR Viewer software (linked below).
 The instructions on how to do that are in the GPR Viewer manual at the very end.

-Click on the highlighted links below for the software and instructions, which are zipped together for the amplitude re-sampling and slicing software:
+Click on the highlighted link above for the software and instructions, which are zipped together for the amplitude re-sampling and slicing software:

 This will re-gains profiles, remove background, change scales and convert times to depth.
 It can also adjust for topography, calculate velocity from hyperbolas and do other common processing steps.
 I use this to produce images of profiles for publications